gricard/GCode/README.txt

       - Move ROF limit conversion into setup() so ROF values in code are always the actual BPS rate
       - Clean up trigger state tracking (Prog_PriorTriggerState, Prog_TriggerState, Trigger_State)
       - Separate registers for integer and fraction parts of ROF settings (12.5 = one register holds 12, the other holds 5)
+      + Fix bug with LED flashing when holding down trigger in main menu to select register

 TODO:

 For v0.7:
      + Interrupt handling (timer interrupt + counter  (debounce))
      + Fix bug with LED staying solid color as ramp winds down
-     + Fix bug with LED flashing when holding down trigger in main menu to select register

 General:
      + Add testing mode for debounce code that includes a register to change debounce schemes (sequential/delay)
-     + shot queue?
      + blink eyes when waiting for a trigger pull (like the Droid board)
      + dual solenoid support
      + dual eye logic / bolt tracking
-     + auto shut off (may not be possible with boards using an on/off switch)
-     + FSDO reset time?
      + HES bolt position tracking
      + LCD display support
-     + Support two pin multi color led like on the WAS Viking board?
      + Implement comment-based documentation generation, like doxygen
      + Wrap all global var access in macros so we can switch between wrapper functions / direct access easily

+Not sure about:
+     + shot queueing?
+     + auto shut off (may not be possible with boards using an on/off switch)
+     + FSDO reset time?
+     + Support two pin multi color led like on the WAS Viking board?
      + power management / sleep